-- liaise with the SENCO/EMA co-ordinator to agree : - which pupils in the class are vulnerable learners. - which pupils are underachieving and need to have their additional interventions monitored on the SEN/D Concerns Register but do not have special educational needs. - which pupils (also on the provision map) require additional support because of a special educational need and need to go on the school's SEN/D register.
-Some of these pupils may require advice/support from an outside professional and, therefore, a Pupil Passport to address a special educational need (this would include pupils with EHC Plans and One Page Profiles). - secure outstanding provision and outcomes for all groups of vulnerable learners by : - providing differentiated teaching and learning opportunities, including differentiated work for EAL pupils which reduces linguistic difficulty whilst maintaining cognitive challenge - ensuring there is adequate opportunity for pupils with special educational needs to work on agreed targets which are genuinely "additional to" or "different from" those normally provided as part of the differentiated curriculum offer and strategies".
-(SEN/D Code of Practice 2014) - ensuring effective deployment of resources including teaching assistant support to maximise outcomes for all groups of vulnerable learners.
+- liaise with the SENCO to agree : - o which pupils in the class are vulnerable learners. - o which pupils are underachieving and need to have their additional interventions monitored on the SEN/D concerns Register but do not have special educational needs. - o which pupils (also on the provision map) require additional support because of a special educational need and need to go on the school's SEN/D register.
+Some of these pupils may require advice/support from an outside professional and, therefore, a Pupil Passport to address a special educational need (this would include pupils with EHC Plans and One Page Profiles). - secure outstanding provision and outcomes for all groups of vulnerable learners by : - o providing differentiated teaching and learning opportunities. - ensuring there is adequate opportunity for pupils with special educational needs to work on agreed targets which are genuinely "additional to" or "different from" those normally provided as part of the differentiated curriculum offer and strategies".
+(SEN/D Code of Practice 2015) - o ensuring effective deployment of resources including teaching assistant support to maximise outcomes for all groups of vulnerable learners.